Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to configure APIM for Service Fabric Managed Cluster.md

 The steps below describe how to configure [Azure API Management](https://learn.microsoft.com/azure/api-management/) (APIM) to route traffic to a back-end service in a Service Fabric Managed Cluster using PowerShell.
 For unmanaged clusters, use [Integrate API Management with Service Fabric in Azure](https://learn.microsoft.com/azure/service-fabric/service-fabric-tutorial-deploy-api-management).

 Service Fabric Managed Clusters provision and manage the 'server' certificate including the rollover process before certificate expiration.
 There is currently no notification when this rollover occurs.
 The 'server' certificate is used for cluster management and is also used for the cluster http endpoint.
 APIM service connections to a Service Fabric cluster use this X509 Certificate authentication to the cluster http endpoint.
 This endpoint is by default port 19080 and is the same port used by Service Fabric Explorer (SFX).
 When this certificate is rolled over, the APIM connection will fail to connect to cluster causing applications to fail.
 To avoid this, the APIM connection should be configured to use the 'server' certificates' Issuer Thumbprint.
 This will allow the APIM connection to continue to work after the certificate rollover process.

 ## Requirements

 - Service Fabric Managed Cluster deployed using an existing external virtual network.
 This configuration is required for management of network settings that is not available with a default managed cluster deployment.
-See [Bring your own virtual network](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-networking#bring-your-own-virtual-network) in [Configure network settings for Service Fabric Managed Clusters](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-networking) for additional  information.
+See [Bring your own virtual network](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-networking#bring-your-own-virtual-network) in [Configure network settings for Service Fabric Managed Clusters](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-networking) for additional information and requirements.
 - [Azure API Management](https://learn.microsoft.com/azure/api-management/).
 - Azure Key vault with certificate.